 Transit fleet maintenance practices can significantly improve when using the right technology.
 Instead of observations made at the maintenance facility, vehicles can now generate and store observations about themselves.
 Fuel management systems can measure real-time consumable usage, and record-keeping systems enable better analysis, forecasting and preventative maintenance planning.
-In part four of our continuing series on Terminology Every Transit Agencies Should Know (M-P) we investigate how transit technology facilitates better decision-making.
+In part four of our continuing series on Terminology Every Transit Agencies Should Know (M-P) we investigate how transit technology facilitates better decision-making about transit products and services.

 Mean Distance Between Failures (MDBF) – The average miles a transit vehicle travels before the vehicle is removed from service due to the failure of a vital component.
 Is your agency monitoring, tracking and planning for this?
 The Guidebook: Managing Operating Costs for Rural and Small Urban Public Transit Systems, published by Texas A&M University, states that calculating the number of miles between mechanical failures can tell you how well your maintenance program is performing.
 Software that tracks vehicle mileage and maintenance with fully automated processes can save time and effort.